blackbaud/sky-webhooks-php-demo/README.md

 Many hosting providers expose ModSecurity configuration options.
 While disabling completely is a possibility, we hope that to be an absolute last resort.
 We found that even those that do not expose configuration, their support staff were very accommodating in making changes.

-On a personal note, this actually happend with us.
-The very knowledgable support staff at HostGator understood our problem and very promptly whitelisted the `content-type` in about 5 minutes for their entire fleet.
+On a personal note, this actually happened with us.
+The very knowledgeable support staff at HostGator understood our problem and very promptly whitelisted the `content-type` in about 5 minutes for their entire fleet.

 ## Questions